lkilpatrick/gitstream-mkdocs/docs/11_github-app-onboarding.md

 ```

 ## Set GitHub repo settings

+!!! attention

+    To get the full potnetial using gitStream, you need to set it as required check.

 To make sure gitStream can block PRs from merging under certain condtions you should set the following: